jayneel-p/jaywalkin/src/pages/articles/article1.md

 ---
 title: "Introduction to Optical Tweezers and Statistical Mechanics (Test Article)"
-description: "An exploration of LaTeX and markdown, and there integration with my website.
-I am testing different ways to integrate LaTeX with markdown (i.e KaTex, MathJax,...)
-I have been having some trouble with rendering figures and some instances of latex equations (i.e aligned environment).
-Below is a formated article using KaTeX."
+description: "An exploration of LaTeX and markdown, and there integration with the website.
+This is an attempt and smooth out the article writing process and its subsequent integration to the blog.
+This article also serves as a 'template' for the implementation of KaTeX and figures."
 date: "2025-05-05"
 tags: ["physics","latex"]
 layout: ../../layouts/ArticleLayoutTest.astro